haiwen/seafile-admin-docs/manual/setup/setup_pro_by_docker.md

 docker compose up -d
 ```

+!!! note
-NOTE: You must run the above command in the directory with the `.env`.
+    You must run the above command in the directory with the `.env`.
+If `.env` file is elsewhere, please run

+    ```sh
+    docker compose -f /path/to/.env up -d
+    ```

 Wait a few moment for the database to initialize.
 You can now access Seafile at the host name specified in the Compose file.

-(A 502 Bad Gateway error means that the system has not yet completed the initialization.)
+!!! tip "A 502 Bad Gateway error means that the system has not yet completed the initialization"

 ### Find logs